Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Analysis of Oceanography Data

-We use our estimated covariance functions to predict oxygen, temperature, and salinity on a regular $1/2$ degree grid in this area, and present results from oxygen here.
-As in the simulation studies, we use the conditional expectation and variance to provide predictions and uncertainties on this grid.
-In addition to the 436 profiles used in the training of the data, we also use 8,264 additional nearby Argo Core profiles that only have temperature and salinity data.
-Ideally, the much more abundant Core data can provide improved information about oxygen using the estimated covariance between the variables.
-For each year, we form a prediction with and without these additional Core data.
-In the top left panel of Figure \ref{fig:argo_cond_exp}, we plot the predictions for 2019.
-We see that the CH and Mat\'ern covariances give similar predictions, and including Core data increases the granularity of the predictions.
+The estimated covariance functions are used to predict oxygen, temperature, and salinity on a regular $1/2$ degree grid in this area, and present results from oxygen here.
+The conditional expectation and variance are used to provide predictions and uncertainties.
+In addition to the 436 profiles used in the training of the data, 8,264 additional nearby Argo Core profiles that only have temperature and salinity data are used.
+Ideally, the much more abundant Core data improves oxygen prediction using the estimated cross-covariance between the variables.
+For each year, oxygen is predicted with and without these additional Core data.
+The predictions for 2019 are provided in Fig. \ref{fig:argo_cond_exp}(a).
+The CH and Mat\'ern covariances give similar predictions, and including Core data increases the granularity of the predictions.

-On the top right panel of Figure \ref{fig:argo_cond_exp}, we plot the corresponding conditional standard deviations.
-In general, we see that the CH standard deviations appear smaller than the Mat\'ern ones, especially further away from any observed location.
+The corresponding conditional standard deviations are given in Fig. \ref{fig:argo_cond_exp}(b).
+In general, the CH standard deviations appear smaller than the Mat\'ern ones, especially further away from any observed location.
 This matches results found in the univariate case in \cite{ma2022beyond}.
-When using Core data, we also see that the additional Core profiles considerably decrease the prediction standard deviations.
+When using Core data, the additional Core profiles considerably decrease the prediction standard deviations.
 On the other hand, the areas with the lowest standard deviations are near locations where BGC data was collected.
-In the bottom panel of Figure \ref{fig:argo_cond_exp}, we plot the difference in conditional variances, again confirming that the CH covariance gives generally smaller conditional variances compared to the Mat\'ern covariance function.
-As the BGC Argo expands to a global array \citep{matsumoto2022global}, providing predictions and uncertainty estimates for both data-sparse and data-dense settings will be useful.
+The difference in conditional variances is plotted in Fig. \ref{fig:argo_cond_exp}(c), again confirming the lower conditional variances for the CH covariance.
+As the BGC Argo program expands to a global array \citep{matsumoto2022global}, providing predictions and uncertainty estimates for both data-sparse and data-dense settings will be useful.